samreynoldsmath/PuncturedFEM/doc/index.md

 The PuncturedFEM package is a Python package for solving partial differential equations with nonstandard meshes.

+This package is still under heavy development.
+Check out our [roadmap](ROADMAP.md) for a list of planned features and known bugs.

 ## Quickstart
 Install the package with pip:
 ```bash